 The Operational Risk Reserve (ORR) is designed to protect members' investments against adverse events resulting from failed processes or systems and external events such as fraud.
 The Strategic Risk Reserve (SRR) is designed to protect members' investments against losses resulting from strategic and reputational risk events.

-The ORR’s target level is 0.275% of net Fund assets, and the SRR’s target level is 0.10% of net Fund assets.
-Currently, neither reserve has an impact on the calculation of the indirect cost ratio.
+The ORR's target level is 0.275% of net Fund assets, and the SRR's target level is 0.10% of net Fund assets.
+As at 30 June 2017 both reserves were funded to their target levels and had no impact on the calculation of the indirect cost ratio.

 Types of crediting rates

 Investment returns are determined by a crediting rate.
 The crediting rate is equal to the investment earnings for each investment option less estimated tax, investment management and other costs.
 Crediting rates can be either positive or negative as they depend on investment performance.

 - interim crediting rates - generally issued weekly on a Wednesday

 - declared crediting rates - usually issued monthly by the end of the following month (for example, the rate for 31 October will usually be declared by 30 November).

 Interim crediting rates are based on estimated investment earnings for the period since the last monthly crediting rate less estimates for tax, investment management fees and other costs.